fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [StancuFlorin/homepage-plus](https://github.com/StancuFlorin/homepage-plus) - This is a custom fork of the original gethomepage/homepage project, with additional functionality extending beyond the scope of the original project.
+- [ranaldsgift/KefinTweaks](https://github.com/ranaldsgift/KefinTweaks) - A collection of JS Injector scripts for Jellyfin
+- [nairdahh/Anchorr](https://github.com/nairdahh/Anchorr) - Discord bot for requesting movies/TV and receiving notifications when items are added to your media server.
+- [alam00000/bentopdf](https://github.com/alam00000/bentopdf) - A Privacy First PDF Toolkit
 - [thomasloven/lovelace-card-tools](https://github.com/thomasloven/lovelace-card-tools) - 🔹A collection of tools for other lovelace plugins to use
 - [Drewpeifer/medialytics](https://github.com/Drewpeifer/medialytics) - A free tool that shows information about Plex Media Server content
 - [netgoat-xyz/netgoat](https://github.com/netgoat-xyz/netgoat) - A Cloudflare alternative for local and cloud use, can be used ontop of cloudflare for cloudflares paid features, but for free!